 How Parlay Odds Compound

 When you parlay bets together, the probabilities multiply.
-Each additional leg doesn't just add risk—it compounds it exponentially.
+Each additional leg doesn't just add risk—it compounds exponentially.

 The Math on -110 Legs